Business Insurance

 Whether your business is structured through a partnership, company or trust, few have effective mechanisms in place for the transfer of equity and/or control if one of the owners is lost to the business due to death, disablement or a critical illness.
 In many cases, the loss of a business owner from one of these events results in the demise of an otherwise healthy business simply because there was no succession plan and funding agreement in place.
 A business succession plan incorporating insurance funding protects your investment.
 It ensures the survival of your business should one of the business owners or a key person die, become disabled or suffer a critical illness.

-Who is a key person?
+Who is a key Person?

-What is Asset Protection?
+What is Asset/Debt Protection?

 Asset Protection can provide your business with enough cash to preserve its asset base so it can repay debts, free up cash flow and maintain its credit standing if a business owner or loan guarantor dies or becomes disabled.
 It can also release personal guarantees secured by the business owner’s assets (such as the family home).

-Tax treatment of insurance premiums and proceeds
+Tax treatment of Asset Protection Insurance premiums and proceeds

 Asset Protection (or capital purpose debt protection) poses a complex set of taxation issues.
 In addition to the Capital Gain Tax (CGT) provisions that apply to all life and disability cover, the commercial debt forgiveness rules and the taxation of company profits as dividends must also be considered.